 New Albums added to this Site

-The latest genera Albums added to the Operation Wildflower Site are the ones on Heliophila, Crassothonna and Eriocephalus.
+The latest genera Albums added to the Operation Wildflower Site are the ones on Elegia, Heliophila and Crassothonna.
 This means that photos and stories about plants belonging to these genera already on the Site have been moved (together with new input) from the more general Albums called Herbs, Succulents and Shrubs into their own new Albums under Genera.

 Orchid, succulent (and many other) photos have generously been made available for use on this Site by Judd Kirkel who has been photographing flowers for many years.